Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: The Conformal Anomaly and Thermodynamics of Gluons

-3mm {\bf Thermodynamics of SU(N) Yang-Mills theory.} It is instructive to discuss first the thermodynamics of Yang-Mills theory without external quark sources.
-Despite the derivation is well known, we repeat it for the sake of further convenience.
+While our paper focuses on the thermodynamics of gluon plasma in the presence of heavy quarks, it is illuminating to discuss first the thermodynamics of Yang-Mills theory without any external quark sources.
+Although~the derivation is well known, we repeat it for the sake of further~convenience.